 Graduate Nurse Residencies

-Graduate Nurse Residencies are offered three times each year:
+Graduate Nurse Residencies are offered twice each year:

-Apply December 26 - February 1 for the following July Cohort
+July Cohort - Apply December 15 - February 1

 Designed for the new graduate nurse who is licensed as an RN before the start date, this year-long program facilitates the transition from student nurse to professional nurse using a myriad of educational techniques.
 The length of the orientation period will vary between 12 and 20 weeks, depending on the unit and/or specialty.
 During this time, an RN preceptor provides support, encouragement, and expertise, and shares in the daily rewards and challenges of nursing at Penn State Hershey.
 Once orientation is complete, the Residency continues with required monthly seminars, educational opportunities, and activities that provide an atmosphere of camaraderie where participants celebrate their personal growth, skill development, and burgeoning self confidence with one another.
 These four-hour seminars provide the opportunity for residents to build a supportive network with other nurses who are just beginning their careers at Penn State Hershey.